talon-one/talon_one.js/README.md

 # Talon.One JavaScript SDK

+> [!NOTE]
+The next-generation version of this SDK is available [here](https://github.com/talon-one/talon-one-ts-sdk).
+The new SDK offers significant improvements, including immediate feature parity with the latest Talon.One product releases, enhanced security and reliability, and native TypeScript support.

 This SDK supports all of the operations of Talon.One's Integration API and Management API.

 ## Installation